awaelchli/ansible/README.md

-# Personal Ansible Configuration for Desktop and Server
+# Ansible Configuration for Desktop and Server

 ## Usage